devosmitachatterjee2018/Python---Classes-and-Objects/README.md

 ## Classes ##

-Classes are used to define blueprints for creating objects that encapsulate attributes (variables) and methods (functions) related to a specific entity.
+Classes are used to define blueprints for creating objects that encapsulate data and behavior related to a specific entity.

+- Classes are defined using the keyword *class* followed by the class name.
+- Classes contain attributes (variables) and methods (functions).
+- The `__init__` method is a special method used as a constructor to initialize the object's attributes when it is created.

 ## Objects ##